Gunjan-2002/Terraform_AWS_Infra_Project-1/README.md

   port             = 80
 }
 ```
-You can refer this documentation for ALB Target Group & Target Group Attachment.

-Terraform AWS Target Group Resource

-Finally, we will create a listener to forward incoming requests to the target group.
+13] Finally, we will create a listener to forward incoming requests to the target group.
 The listener listens for incoming connections on the Load Balancer and forwards them to the target group based on the specified rules.

 aws_11_alb-lisn.tf